 Corporations have the responsibility of notifying the Secretary of State when it changes the address of its registered agent.
 Failure to do so is negligence and a corporation cannot complain that it did not have notice of suit, when the Secretary of State attempts to forward process to the address of the registered office that was on file with the Secretary of State.
 Campus Invs., Inc. v.
 Cullever, 144 S.W.3d 464 (Tex.
 2004), citing Tex.
 Bus.
 Corp.
 Act arts.
-2.10, 2.10-1, 8.09.
+2.10, 2.10-1, 8.09, repealed; see BOC 5.201(a), page 86.